 Harry Potter has cultural value and has shaped a generation outside of Rowling’s direct influence

 J.K.
 Rowling is not the be-all, end-all of the Harry Potter series.
 She created it, but it continues to exist outside of her original written work.
+The series is important for an entire Harry Potter fandom who love the books and use the world to create fanworks.

-Rowling does not deserve to profit from her transphobia and we should not indulge her hateful rhetoric for the sake of personal gain.
+Rowling does not deserve to profit from her transphobia, and we should not indulge her hateful rhetoric for the sake of personal gain.

 “All press is good press” is a marketing tactic that has been co-opted in recent years by conservative outlets.
 By scrutinizing Rowling and her platform, the movement she speaks for gains national attention, whereas it might otherwise fizzle out into unawareness.